openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAllAccessibleAccounts(callback: AsyncCallback&lt;Array&lt;AppAccountInfo&gt;&gt;): void

 Obtains information about all accessible app accounts.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.GET_ALL_APP_ACCOUNTS (available only to system applications)